FinMin cautions of inflationary risks on rising commodity prices, input costs

-New Delhi, July 9 (IANS) The Finance Ministry has cautioned of inflationary risks to the economy due to global demand-driven recovery in commodity prices and high input cost.
+New Delhi: The Finance Ministry has cautioned of inflationary risks to the economy due to global demand-driven recovery in commodity prices and high input cost.

 The Monthly Economic Review for June 2021 released by the Department of Economic Affairs (DEA) noted that inflationary pressures took an upturn in May 2021 with headline inflation (CPI-C) and WPI inflation touching a high of 6.3 percent and 12.94 per cent, respectively.